TSFoster/update-vultr-ddns/README.md

 # Update Vultr DDNS

-This script will periodically update the A records for a list of domains and subdomains managed by Vultr's DNS system, emulating a DDNS service.
+This script will periodically update the A records of a list of domains and subdomains (managed by Vultr's DNS system) with the external IP address of the host machine, emulating a DDNS service.

 ## Usage